shivammmmg/ULTRASONIC-RADAR/README.md

 ## 🧠 Code Availability
 The MATLAB script used for radar visualization and distance measurement is available in the `/code` folder.

-> ⚠️ Note: The code file was retrieved from my original eClass submission for EECS 1011.
+> ⚠️ Note: The code file was retrieved from my original eClass submission.
-> It represents the version I submitted as part of my major project and may include redundant or incomplete lines from the coursework template.
+> It represents the version I submitted as part of my major project and may include redundant or incomplete lines.

 ---